battous-ai/netease-music-downloader/readme.md

 # Run commands
-pnpm start download 426832090  # Download a song pnpm start album 34836039     # Download an album
+pnpm start download 426832090  # Download a song pnpm start album 34836039     # Download an album pnpm start lyrics 426832090   # Download lyrics only for a song pnpm start album-lyrics 34836039  # Download lyrics only for an album

 # Run with auto proxy (recommended)
 pnpm start download 426832090 --auto-proxy